WGBH/stock-sales-2/app/views/collections/wgbh-limited-series.md

 ## Medium

-Multi-part, in-depth series focusing on science, history, religion, health, current affairs, and more
+Multi-episode series focusing on science, history, religion, health, current affairs, and more

 ## Long